mobxjs/mobx/docs/refguide/make-observable.md

 -   `observable`: Used on a property to declare it observable by MobX.
 A property can be anything that MobX can track: primitive values, arrays, objects and [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
 The property cannot be a getter or a setter.
 See also the rules of [`observable`](observable.md).

+-   For more fine-grained control of observability you can use a selection of [modifiers](modifiers.md).

 -   `action`: Used on a method that modifies observable properties.
 See also [action](action.md).

 -   `action.bound`: Like action, but used to bind the method.
 See [action.bound](action.md#actionbound).

 -   `computed`: Used on a [getter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) to declare it as a derived value from observable state.
 Should have no side effects and not modify state.
+For more read [computed](computed.md).

-*   `true`: Infer annotation: getters are `computed`, methods are `action`, any property is `observable`.
+-   `true`: Infer annotation: getters are `computed`, methods are `action`, any property is `observable`.
 Usually you would use `makeAutoObservable` to infer.

-*   `false`: Explicitly do not annotate this property.
+-   `false`: Explicitly do not annotate this property.
 Normally only useful with `makeAutoObservable`.

 ## `makeAutoObservable`